UMM-CSci-3403-Fall-2017/lab-0-git-shell-programming-intro-xaivteev/README.md

 You will need to write several different scripts for this lab:

--   A script to copy and open up a `tar` archive, and then compile and run the C program it contains
+-   A script to extract the contents of a `tar` archive, and then compile and run the C program it contains
 -   A script to delete a large number of unwanted files, leaving the other files in that directory alone